-To provide students with a direction to voice their concerns, a four-step grievance procedure has been established for an individual student to express problems, concerns, or disagreements relative to their experiences at the College.
+To provide students with a direction to voice their concerns, a four (4) step grievance procedure has been established for an individual student to express problems, concerns, or disagreements relative to their experiences at the College.
 If resolution is obtained in any given step, that resolution is considered final.
 The procedural steps outlined below need to be completed sequentially within the timeframes outlined in each step.
+Before filing an official grievance, the college community highly recommends first having a conversation with the Director of Student and Affairs and DEI or the designated Dean or Director to resolve the issue a hand.

 All aspects of the Student Grievance Procedure are confidential.
-All parties, student, and employees are required to exercise confidentiality and privacy in relation to all verbal and written communications.
+All parties, student and employees, are required to exercise confidentiality and privacy in relation to all verbal and written communications.